Batman & Robin

 Back in 1995 when Batman Forever was still in theaters and on its way to a massive $336.5M global haul, WB wanted to quickly begin development on a fourth Batman entry.
 After the three year spaces between the previous installments, Batman & Robin was immediately set for a summer ’97 release.
 WB was adamant on continuing the series with Schumacher and writer Akiva Goldsman, as the two had first collaborated on the The Client (Goldsman’s first produced screenplay) for WB and continued to work with the studio on Batman Forever and A Time To Kill.
 With the director and writer set for the fourth entry and Val Kilmer and Chris O’Donnell expected to reprise their roles, development actually began one week before filming began on A Time To Kill in early September 1995.
 With the extra prep time, the movie could be properly budgeted and cast, without the stress of rushing to get everything in order to beat a mandated production start date.

-Warner Bros financed Batman & Robin with a gargantuan $160 million budget.
+The budget for Batman & Robin was a gargantuan $160 million, which was financed by Warner Bros.
 The trades had pegged the costs on the expensive picture from $150M to nearly $200M, but George Clooney has stated the budget came in at $160M.
 Arnold Schwarzenegger was given an unheard of salary of $25M (plus a percentage of merchandising) and Clooney reportedly landed a $10M payday.
 After the high salaries of Chris O’Donnell, Alicia Silverstone, Uma Thurman and Schumacher, the above the line talent expenses were approaching $60M.

 As development was well under way on Batman & Robin, Val Kilmer decided to quit this embarrassment to go humiliate himself in The Island of Dr. Moreau.
 This prompted Schumacher to leave his agency CAA, which also repped Kilmer, as his management was handling negotiations for the actor over The Saint, Batman & Robin and Moreau.
 Kilmer decided to ditch the batsuit and went with the two other projects.
 Schumacher eventually returned to CAA.
 William Baldwin was considered to replace Kilmer, before George Clooney was cast as the worst Batman ever.
 A hammy and atrocious Baldwin performance would have fit right at home in this camp schlock, but this ridiculous production was beset with a very stiff and sleepy looking Clooney.